 What is an 83(b) election?

-Section 83(b) of the Internal Revenue Code (IRC) enables recipients of restricted securities (including stock options) to potentially lower their tax burden by paying taxes on the total fair market value (FMV) of the award at the time of issuance ( early exercising).
+An 83(b) election is a form that enables recipients of restricted securities (including stock options) to potentially lower their tax burden by paying taxes on the total fair market value (FMV) of the award at the time of issuance ( early exercising).
 Employees and founders must file an 83(b) election form with the IRS to get this favorable tax treatment.
-Filing an 83(b) election is a complicated, multi-step process — but we’re working to make that better.

 When a company grants you an equity award, you usually can’t exercise the award until it vests.
 And if you have a typical four-year vesting schedule, the value of your equity may increase significantly over that time.
 By the time you can exercise, it could cost you a lot more if you owe higher taxes resulting from the increased value of your equity.